telerik/winforms-docs/controls/treeview/breadcrumb.md

 ---
 title: Breadcrumb
-page_title: Breadcrumb | RadTreeView
+page_title: Breadcrumb - WinForms TreeView Control
-description: RadBreadCrumb is a separate control designed to visualize the current node path (display all the parent nodes of the current node).
+description: WinForms BreadCrumb is a separate control designed to visualize the current node path (display all the parent nodes of the current node).
 slug: winforms/treeview/breadcrumb
 tags: breadcrumb
 published: True